yuriyKs/quickGuide/ReadmeQuickGuide.txt

           git branch -M main
           git push -u origin main

+If you need to check defferent between local project and repository
+          git fetch (show how many commit on repository) git status (show how your project BEHIND the repository)

 If You need load all changes from repository to local project
           git pull